livingsocial/humperdink/README.md

-For Resque, which runs events in a child process and bypasses any `at_exit` blocks, we came up with a `ForkSavvyRedis` wrapper and 'ForkPiping' mixin which will ensure tracked items from child processes are piped up to the parent process and persisted through it.
+For Resque, which runs events in a child process and bypasses any `at_exit` blocks, we came up with a `ForkSavvyRedis` wrapper and `ForkPiping` mixin which will ensure tracked items from child processes are piped up to the parent process and persisted through it.

 ## Future Plans